 We Represent Bereaved Families in Many Different Circumstances

-We advocate for families who have lost loved ones in these situations:
+We advocate for families who have lost loved ones in these wrongful death claims:

 Auto Accidents

 Despite enhancements in vehicle design and traffic safety provisions, auto accidents remain a primary cause of death nationwide.
-Leading causes of these incidents include:
+We can assist your family with the following:

 - Distracted drivers (using a smartphone or texting while driving, for example)